Meet ASK Artists

 Phyllis Vernon paints in a variety of media and styles – her art is an exciting and constantly changing event as she explores and experiments with her love of colour, texture, light, form, media, and a wide variety of subjects.
 Originally a watercolour artist, she has broadened her scope to include acrylics, inks, graphite, collage and hand-pulled prints, blending realism and abstraction.
 Phyllis travels extensively and often paints from her photographs and sketches.
 She has participated in workshops with professional artists in Canada, United States, France and Spain, as well as extensive reading and research on her own.
 She accepts commissions and delights clients by capturing in paint a favourite location, often an ancestral home in Europe.

 Lynn Wilson lives and paints in her home studio in King City.
-Strong, bold colours on large canvas (florals, abstracts and streetscapes) in acrylic and mixed media or hand painting on silk were typically her media of choice but started Altered Book Journaling and Intuitive painting in the Fall 2017, incorporating many mediums including acrylics, metallics, iridescents, inks, graphite, calligraphy and collage.
-Lynn also takes ideas from her intuitive pieces from her Altered Book Journal and transfers those images over to large canvas also.
-Having shown her work in many juried art shows, live art events and Studio Tours since 2002, Lynn now teaches both live and online art classes and is an active participating member of Arts Society King and SOYRA -Society of York Region Artist.
+Lynn usually starts by very quickly laying down some collage, acrylic paint or distressed oxides and inks.
+Other than choosing a colour palette to work with to start, she doesn’t give much thought to what’s going to happen.
+She watches for what images start to appear, intuitively, in the piece and then she adds details to help bring those images forward.
+She goes with the flow from there … to where the piece leads her.
+In Fall 2017, Lynn started Altered Book Journaling and Intuitive painting, incorporating many mediums including acrylics, metallics, iridescents, inks, graphite, calligraphy and collage.
+Lynn also takes ideas from her intuitive pieces from her Altered Book Journal and transfers those images over to large canvas.
+Having shown her work in many juried art shows, live art events and Studio Tours since 2002, Lynn now teaches both live and online art classes and is an active participating member of Arts Society King and SOYRA -Society of York Region Artists.

 Michelle Zikovitz has been weaving functional baskets for over 20 years and teaching for the past 15 years, throughout southern Ontario.
 Her early weaving years were spent at her 2 floor looms focusing on woven tapestries, rugs, placemats and runners.
 A basketry workshop taught by a fellow guild member, a love of baskets and the ability to weave baskets almost anywhere all led to a new found passion of basket weaving.
 Reed is her personal material of choice for teaching, incorporating her own hand dyed reed whenever possible.
 Michelle enjoys experimenting with random dyed or “space dyed” skeins of reed, creating many unique colour combinations and resulting in truly one of a kind baskets.
 When not basket weaving or working, Michelle dabbles in photography, sewing, fibre arts and various painting mediums.
 She loves to explore and find local basket weavers, artists, shops and galleries on her travels.